The Sacred Paschal Triduum of the Passion and Resurrection of the Lord

 The Mass of the Lord’s Supper begins with the Presentation of the Holy Oils consecrated by our archbishop, Jose Gomez, at the Cathedral of Our Lady of the Angels at the Chrism Mass the previous Monday.
 The Oil of the Sick will be used to anoint those who suffer illness.
 The Oil of the Catechumens will be used to anoint those preparing for baptism.
 The Sacred Chrism, oil mixed with sweet perfume, will be used to anoint the baptized who are to be sealed with the Holy Spirit in Confirmation.

-The Scripture readings at this mass take us from the Exodus story of Israel’s preparations for the flight from Egypt to the Last Supper with Jesus washing the feet of his disciples, and telling us to do the same.
-In obedience we wash one another’s feet (the “Mandatum”), we celebrate the Eucharist, and we process with the Body of Christ from the church to the Altar of Repose in the Serra Center where we can spend time in prayerful reflection and in adoration of Jesus in the Blessed Sacrament.
+The Scripture readings at this Mass take us from the Exodus story of Israel’s preparations for the flight from Egypt to the Last Supper with Jesus washing the feet of his disciples, and telling us to do the same.
+In obedience we wash one another’s feet (the “Mandatum”), we celebrate the Eucharist, and we process with the Body of Christ from the church to the Altar of Repose where we can spend time in prayerful reflection and in adoration of Jesus in the Blessed Sacrament.

 The Solemn Celebration of the Lord’s Passion, Veneration of the Cross and Holy Communion